 The short answer is “No, you shouldn’t use the solution to clean your brushes WHILE you are painting.”

 If you are managing your palette, though, you’ll find you don’t need a solution at all.

 Don’t forget these

-In Master Class, Tom introduces you to using art wipes to clean your brushes while painting.
+In Master Class, Tom introduces you to using art wipes (baby wipes) to clean your brushes while painting.
 Art wipes contain a similar formulation as our solution.
 They will clean your brushes just as fast as thinner if you haven’t overloaded your brush with paint.